Summer semester 2022: First EuroTeQ Collider at TUM

 Introduction

-According to the United Nations Environment Programme we produce more than 11 billion tons of waste every year and in your private student life but also in the university context you contribute to this number.
-We would like to inspire you to find solutions around the topic of waste reduction for a by you selected area of the TUM campus waste and/or the waste TUM students generate in general.
-You as students with approx. 170 study programs at the Technical University of Munich can help us with your interdisciplinary know-how to tackle this challenge and to use the opportunities, which are provided by the internet, technology, and platforms.
+According to the United Nations Environment Programme, we generate more than 11 billion tons of waste annually.
+In your private student life, as well as in the university context, you contribute to this number.
+We want to encourage you to explore solutions for waste reduction in a specific area of the TUM campus that you have selected, focusing on waste and/or the waste generated by TUM students in general.
+You, as students, with approx. One hundred seventy study programs at the Technical University of Munich can help you utilize your interdisciplinary knowledge to tackle this challenge and capitalize on the opportunities provided by the internet, technology, and platforms.

 What is the Waste-Challenge?